22 Best Places to Eat & Drink in Portland, Maine

-Estimated reading time: 16 minutes
+Estimated reading time: 19 minutes

 Below, you’ll find must-visit stops and my favorite dish at each place!
 With insider tips from me, a local who knows Portland’s food scene inside and out.

-1. Lobby Pop At High Roller Lobster Co.
+1. High Roller Lobster Co.

 📍 Address: 104 Exchange St, Portland, ME 04101

-Kick off your Portland Maine, food tour with Highroller Lobster Co!
+Kick off your Portland, Maine, food tour with Highroller Lobster Co!

 While their lobster roll is fantastic, I recommend the Lobby Pop—a deep-fried lobster tail on a stick!